 - Medically necessary physical, speech, and hearing, or occupational therapy is covered.

-- Outpatient hospice services for a plan participant who is terminally ill, which must be pre-certified by Aetna, including:
+- Outpatient hospice services for a plan participant who is terminally ill, including:

 - counseling and emotional support.